harveyt/harveyt.github.io/_posts/2015-01-10-tools-of-the-trade.markdown

 For the laptop I bought a 500Gb mini hard drive, which runs over USB 3.0.
 Fast enough for backup purposes.
 I'll be using this to create a bootable clone of the laptop about once a week.
+Soon I'll probably switch to using something like Crash Plan to incrementally back up all my machines to local drives and the cloud.
+That's something for another week though.

 The particular model I choose was a Toshiba 500Gb [Canvio Slim II].
 It's the super light, the size of a wallet, and shiny silver